changxubo/deepseek-r1-rag-agent/README.md

 - In the Atlas dashboard, click on "Connect" for your cluster.
 - Choose "Connect your application" and copy the provided connection string.
 - Create a `.env` file in your project root if you haven't already.
-- Add your MongoDB Atlas connection string to the `.env` file:
+- Add your Milvus connection string to the `.env` file:

 ```
 MILVUS_URL=...